 then a hand full of properties to choose from.

-MLS can sift through thousands of listings to come up with a very specific group
+through thousands of listings to come up with a very

-of possibilities.
-If you would like to investigate yourself, a Google search can
+specific group of possibilities.
+If you would like

-site also provides you with a variety of options to help you find
+site provides you with a variety of options to help you find real estate

 With your pre-approval letter in hand and a list of